 The ferry ride across Puget Sound is an adventure in itself, providing gorgeous views back to Seattle and the surrounding landscapes.
 Once you arrive on the island, you will have the opportunity to explore museums, parks and wineries.
 Honestly, it is enough to keep you busy for an entire weekend.
 However, with so much more to see and do in Seattle, hit up the island’s highlights on a half-day excursion.

 You can get around Bainbridge Island in an Uber, but if it’s a nice day, then explore on two wheels.
 You can rent bikes from where you get off the ferry.
 Once your helmet is on, it’s time to hit the Waterfront Trail.
-If you are up for a big ride, you can make your way north to one of the best Botanical Garden in America at Bloedel Reserve.
+If you are up for a big ride, you can make your way north to one of the best Botanical Gardens in America at Bloedel Reserve.

 Along the way, you will pass oceanfront parks, local restaurants, bakeries and cafes along with some fantastic local wineries.
 Note your favorites and hit them up on your way back.